AlvaroRosado/event-driven-kafka-messenger-transport/README.md

 ### Retry Strategy with Failure Transports

-**Important**: Native retries are not supported in Kafka transports.
-Instead, use Symfony Messenger's failure transport system for a more robust retry strategy:
+**Important**: Retries policies are not supported in Kafka.
+Instead, use Symfony Messenger's failure transport system for a robust retry strategy:

 ```yaml
 # config/packages/messenger.yaml